Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$

-\begin{example} Consider the singularities of Example~\ref{ex:crossing_1}.
+\begin{example} Consider the singularities of Example~\ref{sec:W2_cross}.
 Let a function $F(z)$ have simple poles at $\sigma_1$ and~$\sigma_2$ (and no branching).
 Let $w$ be defined by (\ref{e:01069}).
 The map $\Psi$ simplifies $\cE (w)$ significantly.
 First, note that the face parts $A_e$ and $-A_{\gamma_1}$ cancel each other, and so do $-A_{\gamma_2}$ and~$A_{\gamma_1 \gamma_2}$.
-The edge parts for $\sigma_1$ (cut cylinders) cancel each other, and so do the edge parts for~$\sigma_2$.
-Finally, $\Psi(\cE(w))$ is the small torus near the crossing.
+Looking at \figurename~\ref{f:01053}, edge parts for $\sigma_1$ (cut cylinders) cancel each other, and so do the edge parts for~$\sigma_2$.
+Finally, $\Psi(\cE(w))$ is just a small torus near the crossing.
 The torus is no longer cut, and it produces the {\em composed residue\/} for the crossing of the singularities (see \cite{Shabat2}). \end{example}

 \begin{example} Consider the singularities and the element $w$ of Example~\ref{ex:biangle}.
-Let $\sigma_2$ be a logarithmic branch line for function $F(z)$, and $\sigma_1$ be a simple polar set.
-The reduction of $\mathcal{E}(w)$ shown in \figurename~\ref{f:01054}.
+Let $\sigma_2$ be a logarithmic branch line for some function $F(z)$, and $\sigma_1$ be a simple polar set.
+We will now attempt to reduce the homology $\mathcal{E}(w)$ shown in \figurename~\ref{f:01054}.

 The face parts $A_{e}$ and $-A_{\gamma_1}$ cancel each other; so do $-A_{\gamma_2}$ and $A_{\gamma_1 \gamma_2}$.
 The edge parts related to $\sigma_2$ cancel each other as well.
 The remaining parts are two cylinders near $\sigma_1'$ (they are not cut anymore), and two tori cut along a single circle.
 These components are shown in \figurename~\ref{f:01057}, left.